magento/merchdocs/src/payment-services/order-payment-status.md

 ## Show filters

-In the Order payment status report view, you can filter by pay statuses to see report results:
+In the Order payment status report view, you can filter by pay statuses and the min/max amount to see report results:

 1. Click the _Show filters_ (![]({% link assets/icon-showfilters.png %})) icon.
 1. Select the desired status to filter orders by: